Moore–Kittles Field

 Oscar A. Moore–Costa Kittles Field is a baseball venue in Tallahassee, Florida, United States.
-It is home to the Florida A&M Rattlers baseball team of the NCAA Division I Mid-Eastern Athletic Conference.
+It is home to the Florida A&M Rattlers baseball team of the NCAA Division I SWAC.
 Built in 1983, it has a capacity of 500 spectators.
 It features a natural grass surface, stadium lighting, dugouts, and a press box.

 It is named for former Florida A&M baseball coaches Oscar A. Moore and Costa Kittles.
 Combined, the coaches won over 500 games and 14 conference titles.
 Moore was inducted into the university's athletic Hall of Fame in 1978, as was Kittles in 1982.